scythen60/WanderVR_Organizer/README.md

-If running "python waderscrape.py" populates the DB correctly, your setup is likely complete.
+If running "python wanderscrape.py" populates the DB correctly, your setup is likely complete.
+Try it out with "python wanderorganize.py"
 </pre>